FOREX-Dollar at 3-mth lows on yen, euro under pressure

 Immediate support for the currency lies below Wednesday's lows at the Tenkan line at $1.3049 and the previous day's trough of $1.3042.

-Athens struggled to convince foreign lenders it could bridge a funding shortfall with reforms.
-A senior Greek banker said the crucial debt swap deal to avoid a default was largely in place, but a final accord hinged on Athens showing its determination to pursue tough measures.
+While Greece looked closer to clinching a deal on its debt, the European Central Bank showed some reluctance to agree on similar terms for its own Greek bond holdings.

-The dollar index was almost unchanged at 79.54 while markets were closely watching for any moves from the Swiss National Bank as the euro traded near to the 1.20 franc floor in euro/Swiss.
+The dollar index was unchanged at 79.33 while markets were closely watching for any moves from the Swiss National Bank as the euro traded near to the 1.20 franc floor in euro/Swiss.

 * Some Western banks continue business, others halt new deals